Title

 The Implementing Rules and Regulations (IRR) of Chapter III of Presidential Decree No. 856 in the Philippines outlines the necessary guidelines for the operation and maintenance of food establishments, including sourcing food from approved sources, preventing vermin infestation, maintaining cleanliness, and ensuring proper hygiene practices.

-These implementing rules and regulations apply to all food establishments and facilities including those located in vessels, food containers, vehicles, and food sold in the streets.
+It applies to all food establishments and facilities, including those located in vessels, food containers and vehicles, and food sold in the streets.

-The Sanitary Permit is valid for one year, ending on the last day of December of each year, and must be renewed every year.
-For new establishments, the permit also expires at the end of December of the current year.
+It is valid for one (1) year ending on the last day of December each year, and must be renewed yearly.
+For new establishments, it also expires at the end of December of the current year.

 Analyze Cases Smarter, Faster